Our 78th season and still going strong

 One of the oldest community orchestras in the United States, the PVS was founded to serve the Pioneer Valley through music in three ways: by performing symphonic and choral music; by providing members of the community the opportunity to participate in making music; and through musical education, particularly by introducing young children to live orchestral music.

 Founded in Greenfield in 1939, the full orchestra performs in Northampton and Amherst as well, drawing its audience from the wider Pioneer Valley.
-The dynamic leadership of Music Director Paul Phillips provides professional musical direction for over 200 volunteer musicians.

 Each year we offer seven symphonic concerts that include family, educational, and choral programs.
 In June and July, 2013, we began offering four Summer Sings for members of the community to get together and sing major choral works on an informal basis, often with soloists and instrumental accompaniment.
 Our Youth Orchestra performs two concerts a season.